wikiteams/aon-emerging-wikiteams/README.markdown

 **Important Update**

-After first results where published, this simulation has been abondon and integrated to a new version here:
+After first results where published, this simulation has been abandon and integrated to a new version here:
 (https://github.com/wikiteams/emergent-task-allocation)
 from now on work will be done there